me-code-master/knife/README.md

 # knife

-knife is an amazing tool you know but fork is amazing Apurav Sharma says that fork is better for murdering someone than knife
+Fork is an amazing tool you know but knife is amazing Apurav Sharma says that knife is better for murdering someone than fork